dgroomes/gradle-playground/consuming-a-maven-bom/README.md

 # consuming-a-maven-bom

-This subproject shows how to consume a Maven BOM in a Gradle project and *strictly* override a BOM dependency.
+Consume a Maven BOM in a Gradle project and *strictly* override a BOM dependency.

-# Description
+## Overview

 In particular, this project imports the [Jackson project](https://github.com/FasterXML/jackson) BOM dependency: <https://github.com/FasterXML/jackson-bom>.
 This allows Jackson dependencies defined in the BOM to be declared in the Gradle project *without* a version because